Vascular plant collection 2022–2024

 Aim of the project

-- an inventory of the diatom collection of Dr Friederich Meister will have been made; his notes and slides will have been digitally saved and made freely available online, along with their metadata;
+- the diatom collection of Dr Friederich Meister is to be inventoried, his notes and slides digitally secured and freely accessible online together with their metadata,

-- all (approximately 25,000) herbarium records of the “Gentianaceae” family have been made freely available online along with their metadata;
+- all (an estimated 25,000) herbarium specimens of the family Gentianaceae are to be freely accessible online together with their metadata,

-- all (approximately 55,000) herbarium records of the former “Caryophyllaceae-Silenoideae” have been made freely available online along with their metadata.
+- all (estimated 55,000) herbarium specimens of the former Caryophyllaceae-Silenoideae be freely accessible online together with their metadata.

 Description of the project

-- Creation of a complete inventory of the diatom collection of Dr Friederich Meister and digitisation of a portion of the objects (including slides and notebooks) in order to simplify the management of this collection, ensure the conservation of fragile archival holdings, and ensure that researchers from around the world can digitally access these personal papers.
+- Complete inventory of the diatom collection of Dr Friederich Meister and digitisation of part of the objects (including slides and notebooks) in order to simplify the future management of this collection, to ensure the preservation of fragile archives, and to provide researchers from all over the world with digital access to this collection.

-- Reclassification and digitisation of all herbarium records of the “Gentianaceae” in order to produce a better estimate of the diversity of these holdings based on the latest findings, establish the conditions for the integration of a new gift, and facilitate use and accessibility of these records for future research projects.
+- Re-organising and digitising all the Gentianaceae specimens in order to better assess the diversity of these collections based on the latest findings, to create the conditions for integrating a new donation, and to facilitate the use and accessibility of these specimens for future research projects.

-- Reclassification and digitisation of all herbarium records of the former “Caryophyllaceae-Silenoideae” in order to promote, with the aid of digital indexing, the use of these objects in the context of various studies on the adaptation, diversity and evolution of flowering plants at ETH Zurich.
+- Re-arranging and digitising half of the herbarium specimens of the former Caryophyllaceae-Silenoideae in order to promote the use of these objects in various studies on the adaptation, diversity and evolution of flowering plants at ETH Zurich by means of digital indexing.

 Synergies and context

-- Diatoms are single-celled algae that are used as bioindicators on account of their autecological characteristics.
-In the case of the Meister collection, the Swiss samples are, above all, of major importance for conservation authorities since, by way of example, they serve as reference conditions for evaluating bodies of water.
+- Diatoms are single-celled algae that are used as bioindicators due to their autecological properties.
+In the case of the Meister Collection, the Swiss samples are of particular importance for nature conservation agencies because they serve as reference conditions for watercourse assessments, for example.

 Time frame